Indications for: BETASERON

 <18yrs: not established.

-Monitor for signs/symptoms of hepatic injury; consider discontinuing if elevated transaminase levels or jaundice occurs.
+Monitor for hepatic injury; consider discontinuing if elevated transaminase levels or jaundice occurs.
 Depression.
 Suicidal ideation.
 Pre-existing CHF: monitor for worsening cardiac function at initiation and during treatment.
-Risk of thrombotic microangiopathy, drug-induced lupus erythematosus; discontinue if occurs.
+Discontinue if thrombotic microangiopathy or signs/symptoms of drug-induced lupus erythematosus occurs.
 Myelosuppression.
-Monitor CBCs, differential, platelets, blood chemistries; liver function (at 1, 3, and 6 months then periodically).
+Monitor CBCs, differential, platelets, blood chemistries; liver function tests (at 1, 3, and 6 months then periodically).
 Pregnancy.
 Nursing mothers.

 Risk of hepatic injury with concomitant hepatotoxic drugs or alcohol.

-Inj site reactions, lymphopenia, flu-like symptoms, myalgia, leukopenia, neutropenia, increased liver enzymes, headache, hypertonia, pain, rash, insomnia, abdominal pain, asthenia; inj site necrosis (suspend therapy if multiple lesions occur); rare: hepatic injury, anaphylaxis, possible seizures.
+Inj site reactions (necrosis, cellulitis, abscess, inflammation, pain), lymphopenia, flu-like symptoms, myalgia, leukopenia, neutropenia, increased liver enzymes, headache, hypertonia, pain, rash, insomnia, abdominal pain, asthenia; rare: hepatic injury, anaphylaxis (discontinue if occurs), possible seizures.

 Single-use vials (w. prefilled diluent syringe, supplies)—5, 14